 Each domain covers three weeks.
 During the first week you will participate in an online activity leading up to the domain class taking place on the Friday of the first week.
 You will then continue to read around the syllabus topics to complete your assignment which is due on the last day before the next domain starts.

-An overview of the syllabus is provided in this Handbook.
+An overview of the syllabus is provided starting on page 12 in this Handbook.